ODonnchadha/react-18-managing-state/README.md

             - With `filter` we will tell the array what to keep.
             - With `reduce` we can aggregate the quantity.
             - Typically, performance isn't a problem.
-                - If so, use React's useMemo to memoize expensive calculations.
+                - If so, use Reacts useMemo for memoization  of expensive calculations.
-                - The useMemo hook must be decalred above the first return since hooks can't be called conditionally.
+                - The useMemo hook must be declared above the first return since hooks can't be called conditionally.
             ```javascript
                 const numItemsInCart = useMemo(
                     () => cart.reduce((total, item) => total+item.quantity, 0),